-With 6 shelves of space and at a cost of $89.99, the Billy Bookcase is the ultimate addition to any home office or library.
+With 6 shelves of space and affordable cost, the Billy Bookcase is the ultimate addition to any home office or library.
 Come see what I think about our new shelves, along with some bookcase styling inspiration.

 Ahh, the Billy Bookcase.
 We all either have one or know someone who has one.
 The IKEA Billy Bookcase is said to sell once every 5 seconds somewhere in the world.